See Mortgage Rate Quotes for Your Home

 The median monthly mortgage payment for American homeowners was $1,030, according to the US Census Bureau's 2015 American Housing Survey.
 The survey also reported aggregate monthly housing costs totaling $1,492 for homeowners with a mortgage.
 This figure typically includes property taxes, which vary based on state and city, and property insurance, which varies based on the home’s cost.
+You can see how your potential mortgage payment compares by using the form above.

 - Average Monthly Mortgage Payment